ilan-pinto/ocm-vscode-extension/.github/CONTRIBUTING.md

 ### Launch Configurations

-- _Run Extension_ will run the extension in a separate _vsocde instance_.
+- _Run Extension_ will run the extension in a separate _vscode instance_.
 - _Extension Tests_ will execute the integration tests in debug mode.

 <!-- LINKS -->